KathiSa/climateindoorsimulation/Occupancy.md

 *Figure 4: occupancy - upload file*

 1. "Choose file": Button will open directory from home computer to choose a file to upload
-2. "Upload custom occupancy": After selecting a file, click here to upload file.
+2. "Upload custom occupancy": After selecting a file, click here to upload the file.

-To choose an file use the upload buttons and choose a file fromt the computer.
+To choose an file use the upload buttons and choose a file from the computer.
 With the "Upload custom occupany" button the file will be uploaded.

 IMPORTANT: The occupany file needs to have a special format.